ptjahjadi/PyAnimeList/README.md

 # PyAnimeList
 Retrieve your favourite anime or search for recommendations through filtering and sorting or the PyAnimeList anime recommender system.
-Data includes shows from Winter 2020 - Summer 2021!
+Data includes shows from Winter 2020 - Fall 2022.

 ## Aim
 The aim of this project is to store and retrieve data from MyAnimeList: https://myanimelist.net/.